Data assimilation is about determining a model state from observations.

 \[ \begin{align} P\left(x, y\right) \propto \exp\left[-\frac{\left(x - x_B\right)^2}{2\sigma_B^2}\right]\exp\left[-\frac{\left(y - \newhat{h}\left(x\right)\right)^2}{2\sigma_B^2}\right] = \exp\left[-\frac{\left(x - x_B\right)^2}{2\sigma_B^2} - \frac{\left(y - \newhat{h}\left(x\right)\right)^2}{2\sigma_B^2}\right]. \end{align} \]

-$P\left(x, y\right)$ is the probability density for $x$ assuming that $y$ has occurred.
-You maximize this by minimizing the negative logarithm, so
+$P\left(x, y\right)$ is the probability density for $x$ under the assumption that $y$ has occurred.
+One maximizes this by minimizing the negative logarithm, i.e.

 \[ \begin{align} P\left(x, y\right)\text{ maximal} \Rightarrow \frac{\left(x - x_B\right)^2}{2\sigma_B^2} + \frac{\left(y - \newhat{h}\left(x\right)\right)^2}{2\sigma_B^2}\text{ minimal.} \end{align} \]